JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 2. Rename the `androidApp/src/androidMain` directory to `main`.
 3. If everything is configured correctly, the imports in the `androidApp/src/main/.../MainActivity.kt` file are working and the code is compiling.
+4. When you're using IntelliJ IDEA or Android Studio, the IDE recognizes the new module and automatically creates a new run configuration, **androidApp**.
-4. To run your Android app, modify the **composeApp** Android run configuration:
+   If that doesn't happen, modify the **composeApp** Android run configuration manually:
    1. In the run configuration dropdown, select **Edit Configurations**.
    2. Find the **composeApp** configuration in the **Android** category.
    3. In the **General | Module** field, change `demo.composeApp` to `demo.androidApp`.
-5. Start the updated run configuration to make sure that the app runs as expected.
+5. Start the new run configuration to make sure that the app runs as expected.
-6. If everything works correctly:
-   * Delete the `composeApp/src/androidMain` directory.
-   * In the `composeApp/build.gradle.kts` file, remove the `kotlin.sourceSets.androidMain.dependencies {}` block.
+6. If everything works correctly, in the `composeApp/build.gradle.kts` file, remove the `kotlin.sourceSets.androidMain.dependencies {}` block.

 You have extracted the Android entry point to a separate module.
-Now let's update the common code module to use the new Android-KMP library plugin.
+Now update the common code module to use the new Android-KMP library plugin.

 ### Configure the shared module to use the Android-KMP library plugin

-To simply extract the Android entry point, we used the `com.android.library` plugin for the shared `composeApp` module.
+To simply extract the Android entry point, you applied the `com.android.library` plugin for the shared `composeApp` module.
-Now let's migrate to the new multiplatform library plugin:
+Now migrate to the new multiplatform library plugin:

 1. In `gradle/libs.versions.toml`,
    add the Android-KMP library plugin to your version catalog: